jpjones76/SeisIO.jl/docs/src/seisdata_fields.rst

 **********************************
 :mod:`Appendix A: SeisData Fields`
 **********************************
 All field names use lowercase letters.
-SeisData and SeisObj types have identical field types; SeisData objects have the additional field ``n``.
+SeisData and SeisChannel types have identical field types; SeisData objects have the additional field ``n``.

 Field Names and Meanings